 High number of interfaces, inefficient and cost-intensive processes

 Complex fulfillment requirements

 Cloud hosting the new solution, “one stop shop” decision (emphasis added)

 Aggressive timeframe: 13 months from prototype to go-live

 It is unclear what the real cloud hosting solution was, but the customer when with what KPS and SAP recommended.

-This is a problem for all SAP customers because SAP recommends cloud providers based not on the capabilities of the provider but based on their ability to mark up that provider.
-SAP’s entire cloud strategy is now based upon marking up the services of other providers as we cover in the article SAP’s Upcharge as a Service, and we get into the specific upcharge percentage in the article SAP’s Cloud Upcharge on AWS Storage.
+This is a problem for all SAP customers because SAP recommends cloud providers based not on the provider’s capabilities but based on their ability to mark up that provider.
+SAP’s entire cloud strategy is now based upon marking up other providers’ services as we cover in the article SAP’s Upcharge as a Service, and we get into the specific upcharge percentage in the article SAP’s Cloud Upcharge on AWS Storage.
 For our review of a particular recommended cloud service provider, see the article Comparison of SAP HEC with Virtustream Versus AWS.